kebin20/payapi-multi-page-website/README.md

 - [React](https://reactjs.org/) - JS library
 - [Next.js](https://nextjs.org/) - React framework
 - [Tailwind](https://tailwind.com/) - For styling
-- [MongoDB Atlas](https://www.mongodb.com/atlas) - For storing contact and review data
+- [MongoDB Atlas](https://www.mongodb.com/atlas) - For storing contact data
-- [Kinde](https://kinde.com/) - For authenticating admin login
+- [React Hook Form](https://react-hook-form.com/) - For creating a quick form complete with validation

 ### What I learned

-One of the interesting thing I learnt while doing the form validation was, rather than manually adding an error message for each input field, dynamically outputting it using state was a much more efficient way of displaying the error messages.
+1) One of the interesting thing I learnt while doing the form validation was, rather than manually adding an error message for each input field, dynamically outputting it using state was a much more efficient way of displaying the error messages.
 In addition, to make sure that no errors have occurred before submitting the form,  a for loop is used to loop over the keys in the formData object to make sure there are no errors, and if there are no errors, then the form can be safely submitted.

 ```js
   const [formData, setFormData] = useState({